StoutsHonor/splendid-react/README.md

 ## Completed

+- 11/25 noble logic completed(see blockers and bugs section)
 - 11/25 all game logic done except: nobles, coin exchange, victory conditions
 - 11/24 card and noble logic displays are done
 - 11/23 coin logic display is done

+## Blockers and Bugs

+- points doesn't update simultaneously when card and noble points are involved on the same turn, currently, a setTimeout function is wrapped on the noble points call to fix this

 ## Contribution Guidelines and Best Practices: